 You can solve your overwhelm problem by noticing when you avoid big tasks.
 More than anything: don't feel bad for avoiding these items on your to-do- list.
 Your mind triggers stress symptoms.

-Keep your Toggl Track time blocking task headings general, so you have some choice in the matter and don’t feel trapped in a “too-big” task.
+Keep your task headings general, so you have some choice in the matter and don’t feel trapped in a “too-big” task.
 You can also use your desire to indulge in specifics to get specific about your tasks.

 Breaking down big tasks like “build my client base” into smaller, daily tasks like “create a list of leads” and collect contact information from potential clients’ websites.”
 Take a breath, give yourself manageable tasks, and dive into your day feeling great!